cnu1812/DailyDevOps/Networking/networking.md

 ![internet connection](https://smartnetworkgeek.com/wp-content/uploads/2021/03/Modem-Router-Diagram-1024x728.jpeg)

--> Modem assigns these IP addresses through DHCP
+- Modem assigns these IP addresses through DHCP
-     *DHCP - Dynamic Host Configuration Protocol
+- DHCP - Dynamic Host Configuration Protocol
--> Modem/Router will decide who requested it.
+- Modem/Router will decide who requested it.
 It is done by using **NAT - Network Access Translator** -> IP Address decides which device to send the data whereas Port numbers are used to identify which application made that request
 - Ports are basically 16 bit numbers
 -  HTTP  port 80